 For adults with diabetes, Take Charge of Your Health: Diabetes Self Management (DSM) provides proven techniques and practical ways to manage diabetes in the same six-week, 2 1/2 hour weekly session format.

-- Please refer to the Take Charge of Your Health calendar for dates and times.
+- Please refer to the Take Charge of Your Health calendar for dates, times, and locations.

 - NO CHARGE, donations appreciated.

 Leader Training – Volunteer to help others lead healthier lives with chronic conditions by becoming a CDSM or DSM leader.
-In pairs, leaders facilitate classes of 10-15 people.
+In pairs, leaders facilitate workshops of 10-15 people.

-To register for classes, coach training, off site schedule or for further information, call (216) 421-1350.
-There is no charge for classes or leader training.
+To register for a workshop, leader training, off site schedule or for further information, call (216) 421-1350.
+There is no charge for workshops or leader training.
 Donations are requested and appreciated.

-These programs were developed by Stanford University and are supported by the Fairhill Annual Fund, Western Reserve Area Agency on Aging, United Way of Greater Cleveland, Cleveland Foundation, and donations of time and skill by volunteer coaches – all part of the Fairhill Unpaid Staff team.
+These programs were developed by Stanford University and are supported by the Fairhill Annual Fund, Western Reserve Area Agency on Aging, The Cleveland Foundation Encore Cleveland Initiative, and donations of time and skill by volunteer coaches – all part of the Fairhill Unpaid Staff team.